Ncanale/JEPO-1.1/README.md

     Whereas front direction has double thickness for each of layers.

 = 11.
 Apr.
 2020. by Rahul Shankar =
-  - Triangular Bar Trackers added
-    Front stack is fixed and rear stack is movable in the Y direction
+  - Triangular Bar Trackers added (Front stack is fixed and rear stack is movable in the Y direction).
-  - Activated option to turn on/off dE Scintillators
+  - Activated option to turn on/off dE Scintillators.

+= 28.
+Apr.
+2020. by Rahul Shankar =
+  - Added customizability to tracker-bar setup via config file.
+  - Added feature to sequentially name the tracker bars drawn.